yookoala/liana-rest-client/README.md

 REST Client
 ===========

-This is general REST client in each programming language to use for LianaTech RESTful services.
+REST client in each programming language to use for LianaTech RESTful services.

 Usage
 =====